Phase diagrams of bosonic $AB_{n}$ chains: phase diagram

 where $\epsilon_{\nu N}(i)=-Tr \sigma_{i} \log_{2} \sigma_{i}$ is the local von Neumann entropy, and $\sigma_{i}=Tr _{B} \sigma$ is the density matrix of a single site located at $i$, where B represents the environment with $L-1$ sites, and $\sigma$ is the density matrix of the whole system.

 In Fig. \ref{entropy}, we show the average von Neumann entropy versus $\lambda/t$.
 In (a) we consider the $AB$ chain, and the $AB_{2}$ chain in (b) and (c).
 In all cases, we consider densities between 1 and 2, and we observe the same behavior: the von Neumann entropy increases, reaching a maximum value, and then decreases.
 We note that it is impossible to determine the critical points that delimit the superfluid regions; however we can obtain information.
 In all cases, for values of $\lambda/t$ on the left side, the system has a characteristic distribution of particles, for instance $\{2,1,2,1,2,1.....\}$ for $\rho=3/2$ on the $AB$ chain.
 The average von Neumann entropy has a finite value associated with the number of degrees of freedom.
 When $\lambda/t$ increases, fluctuations also increase, and we expect that the average von Neumann entropy will grow.
 This tendency continues until the system reaches its maximum number of degrees of freedom, which would be associated with a coherent behavior of the particles, i. e. with a superfluid state.
 Note that the positions of the maximum values of the average von Neumann entropy agree with the middle point of the superfluid regions in the phase diagram for each density.
 Further increase in $\lambda/t$ lets the particles localize, and a different arrangement of the particles begins.
 Therefore, the number of degrees of freedom decreases and the average von Neumann entropy is smaller.
 An important fact is that the slopes before and after the maximum are always different, which indicates that the insulator regions surrounding the superfluid phase are different.
 For instance, for $\rho=3/2$, after the superfluid region the distribution of particles is $\{3,0,3,0,3,0.....\}$.
 This behavior was also obtained for integer densities.
-During the final editing of this paper, we became aware of a Li \textit{et al.} manuscript~\cite{Li2015}, who studied a boson system with $\lambda_i=\lambda \cos(2(i+1)\pi/3)$ using quantum Monte Carlo simulations.
-They found a phase diagram which is qualitatively similar to the $AB_{2}$ phase diagram reported here, i. e. they show insulator phases for commensurate densities, multiples of $1/3$, and observe that for $\rho=1$ and $\rho=4/3$ a superfluid region separates two insulator ones.
-They analyzed the topological properties of the insulators and found topological nontrivial and trivial states; specifically, the Mott insulators are trivial.
-The phase diagrams shown in the two papers are complementary, and we will use the Berry phase to determine the boundaries of the intermediate superfluid phase for densities $\rho\geq 1$, which results will be reported soon~\cite{CruzBarry}.